TYPO3 DataHandler Performance Analysis: Optimising Bulk Operations

 Reproducible Test Environment

 Consistency is essential for valid benchmarking.
-The test environment relies on standardised open-source tools:
+The test environment is based on standardised open-source tools:

 Setup: